A guide to excluded occupiers and evictions

 “Money’s worth” in this context is defined in the case law.
 Polarpark Enterprises Inc v Allason states that an undertaking by the occupier to keep a property repaired and insured counts as money’s worth, bringing the agreement outside the category.
 West Wiltshire DC v Snelgrove however states that an agreement to pay nothing but fuel and food bills does not count as money’s worth.
 So the degree of maintenance in the agreement matters for the purposes of establishing rent-free accommodation.

 Any accommodation provided under the 1999 Immigration and Asylum Act is excluded.
 This covers instances where the Home Office facilitates housing for those who have been released from detention, or for those who have been rejected from asylum and their dependents.
-This includes accommodation arranged with private landlords.
+This includes accommodation arranged by local governments with private landlords.

 A “hostel” is defined in the Housing Act 1985 as an accommodation with non-separate housing arrangements, and where either board and/or facilities for the preparation of food is provided for residents.
 The public bodies which can issue these excluded licences include local authorities, development corporations, Housing Action Trusts, private registered providers of social housing, charitable housing trusts, and other public bodies occasionally authorised by the Home Office to grant licences in hostels.